wiseneuron/files-maven-plugin/README.md

 * Moving of files and directories
 * Deletion of files and directories

-What files-maven-plugin will not provide:
+What files-maven-plugin will NOT provide:
 * Complete file management
 * Renaming of files and directories
-* A replacement for Ant
+* A replacement for Ant or Gradle

-The files-maven-plugin is written in Java and licensed under the permissive Apache Licsense and therefore free software.
+The files-maven-plugin is written in Java, is very simplistic and does not very much.

 ## Implementation details
 * Java 8